simonsobs/PSpipe/project/ACT_DR6/README.rst

 INSTALLING THE ACT POWER SPECTRUM PIPELINE AT NERSC
 ***************************************************

-Here we give instructions to install and to run the full thing on interactive nodes, you can of course also submit it to NERSC standard nodes
+Here we give instructions to install and to run the full thing on interactive nodes, you can also submit it to NERSC standard nodes

 Installation steps
 ------------------